 You must also link the credit cards on the app before purchasing.

-Stack 3: Chase Offers
+Stack 3: Bank Offers

-They also typically offer these cash-back deals from multiple Chase credit cards – both consumer/personal and business cards – so check all your Chase credit card accounts.
+They typically offer these cash-back deals from multiple Chase credit cards – both consumer/personal and business cards – so check all your Chase credit card accounts.

 STEP 1: